sidd6p/dsa-with-python/README.md

 # DSA with Python 🚀

-A collection of **Data Structures and Algorithms (DSA) implementations** in Python 🐍.
-This repository is designed to help developers and students understand and practice fundamental DSA concepts using Python.
+A comprehensive collection of **Data Structures and Algorithms (DSA) implementations** in Python 🐍.
+This repository is designed for developers and students to learn, practice, and enhance their understanding of fundamental DSA concepts through Python.

 ## 📌 Features
-- ✅ Implementations of common data structures (Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, etc.)
+- ✅ Implementations of common data structures (Arrays, Linked Lists, Stacks, Queues, Hash Tables, etc.)
 - ✅ Solutions to popular algorithmic problems
 - ✅ Optimized and well-documented Python code
-- ✅ Beginner-friendly explanations
+- ✅ Beginner-friendly explanations and step-by-step solutions

 ## 📂 Repository Structure
 ```
 📦 dsa-with-python
+ ┣ 📜 Binary Search and Its Variants.py
+ ┣ 📜 DFS and BFS.py
+ ┣ 📜 Inorder Preorder and Postorder.py
+ ┣ 📜 README.md
+ ┣ 📜 Sorting Algorithms.py
  ┣ 📂 Array
  ┃ ┗ 📜 Kadane Algorithm.py
- ┣ 📂 Graph
- ┃ ┣ 📜 bfs_loop.py
- ┃ ┣ 📜 dfs_loop.py
- ┃ ┗ 📜 dfs_recursion.py
  ┣ 📂 Hashing
  ┃ ┣ 📜 Double Hashing.py
  ┃ ┣ 📜 Linear Probing Hash Table.py